 The RATIONAL Group provides products and solutions for thermal food preparation in professional kitchens.
-Around 71% (2020: 72%) of sales revenues were generated in the past fiscal year through the sale of cooking appliances.
+Around 71% (2021: 71%) of sales revenues were generated in the past fiscal year through the sale of cooking appliances.

-We generate most of our sales revenues with combi-steamers with intelligent cooking profiles and, since May 2020, with the iCombi Pro model.
+We generate most of our sales revenues with combi-steamers with intelligent cooking profiles and the iCombi Pro model.
 Combi-steamer technology involves transferring the heat during cooking via steam, hot air or a combination of the two.
-The software integrated into the iCombi Pro recognises the size and consistency of the food and controls the cooking process until the desired cooking result is attained.
-In addition, we offer our customers a basic combi-steamer model as well as the iCombi Classic, which was launched in May 2020.
+The software of the iCombi Pro recognises the size and consistency of the food and controls the cooking process until the desired cooking result is attained.
+In addition, we offer our customers a basic combi-steamer model, the iCombi Classic.
 All models are produced at the company's headquarters in Landsberg am Lech and distributed worldwide.

-Since 2004, we have offered technology to complement that of the combi-steamer and, since June 2020, the iVario model.
-The iVario uses direct contact heat for boiling, frying, deep-frying and (pressure) cooking and is therefore able to replace conventional cooking appliances such as tippers, kettles, fryers, and pressure cooker braisers.
+We also offer technology to complement that of the combi-steamer, namely the iVario.
+It uses direct contact heat for boiling, frying, deep-frying and (pressure) cooking and is therefore able to replace conventional cooking appliances such as tippers, kettles, fryers and pressure cooker braisers.
 The iVario is manufactured in Wittenheim, France, and actively distributed in Europe as well as, since 2020, in the Americas and Asia.

-We generated around 29% (2020: 28%) of sales revenues in the past fiscal year with accessories, service parts and services for our combi-steamers and the iVario, as well as with care products for combi-steamers.
+We generated around 29% (2021: 29%) of sales revenues in the past fiscal year with accessories, service parts and services for our combi-steamers and the iVario, as well as with care products for combi-steamers.

-With ConnectedCooking, we offer our customers an online portal for the professional kitchen, comprising a free, cloud-based connectivity solution.
-Our customers can use it to connect their appliances, control them remotely, update their software and transfer cooking programs.
-In addition, under ConnectedCooking Pro we offer our customers other fee-based digital applications to optimise their kitchen processes (recipe management, appliance management and hygiene management).
-The first customers in the German and Austrian markets are already using ConnectedCooking Pro.
+With ConnectedCooking, we offer our customers digital kitchen management for the professional kitchen, comprising a free, cloud-based connectivity solution.
+Our customers can use it to connect their RATIONAL cooking systems, control them remotely, update their software, transfer cooking programs and manage HACCP data.
+As a result, they simplify their work processes, save time and money and have the assurance that they have everything under control.
+In addition, under Hygiene Management Pro, we offer our customers other fee-based digital applications.